-Each year, more than 40 regional and 7 featured storytellers and their audiences gather during this four-day event for the telling of tales.
+Each year, more than 20 regional and 6 featured storytellers and their audiences gather during this three-day event for the telling of tales.

-The Festival is coordinated by Continuing Education and the College of Fine Arts & Communication at the University of Missouri–St. Louis, in partnership with various organizations throughout the St. Louis area.
-This free cultural event is made possible through the gracious support and participation of its sponsors and is offered at a variety of locations, including: Jefferson National Expansion Memorial, The University of Missouri-St. Louis, Missouri Historical Society, Missouri Botanical Garden, St. Louis County Parks, St. Louis Public Library (selected branches), St. Louis County Library (selected branches), and St. Charles City Parks.
-All events are free and open to the public.
+The Festival is coordinated by the School of Professional & Continuing Studies and the College of Fine Arts & Communication at the University of Missouri–St. Louis, in partnership with various organizations throughout the St. Louis area.
+This free cultural event is made possible through the gracious support and participation of its sponsors and is offered at a variety of locations, including: Jefferson National Expansion Memorial, The University of Missouri–St. Louis, St. Louis Public Library, St. Charles City-County Library (selected branches), Brentwood Public Library, Kirkwood Public Library, University City Public Library, Faith Des Peres Presbyterian Church, and Cahokia Mounds State Historic Site.
+Most events are free and open to the public.

-While the Festival is an annual event for all ages, primary attendance during the first three days of the Festival (Wednesday, Thursday, and Friday) is by area school children.
-Storytelling performances are scheduled from 10:00 AM to 2:00 PM.
+The Festival is an annual event for all ages.
+Primary attendance during the first three days of the Festival (Wednesday, Thursday, and Friday) is for area school children.

 In recent years, Thursday evening activities for families and adults have been added to the Festival schedule.Storytellers also visit outreach sites to bring the Festival to audiences who may not be able to attend at the scheduled locations.